kyma-project/cloud-manager/docs/user/resources/04-10-iprange.md

 can avoid IP range collisions.

 IpRange can be deleted and deprovisioned only if there are no cloud resources using it.
-In other words, an IpRange and it's underlying VPC network address range can be purged only if there are no cloud resources using an IP from that range.
+In other words, an IpRange and its underlying VPC network address range can be purged only if there are no cloud resources using an IP from that range.